Contributing

 Developer Certificate of Origin (DCO)

-All commits to Buddies of Budgie projects must be signed off in accordance with the Developer Certificate of Origin.
+All commits to Buddies of Budgie projects must include a Signed-off-by trailer certifying agreement with the Developer Certificate of Origin; use git commit -s to add it automatically.
 The DCO is a lightweight mechanism for contributors to certify that they have the right to submit their contribution under the project's license.
 It does not require signing a separate legal agreement — just a per-commit attestation in the git history.

 The DCO provides a clear, per-commit record that every contributor has the right to submit their work.
 It protects both the contributor and the project, and is the same approach used by the Linux kernel, Git, and many other open source projects.